colterschiwal5/madlibs_project/README.md

 # Contributers
 - Colter - tester
 - Kai - story writer and tester
-- Andrew
+- Andrew - tester
-- Sofia - story writer and fixed logic errors with invalid inputs
+- Sofia - story writer and debug
 - Ava - coder and storywriter
-- Katelyn
+- Katelyn - coder

 # Approach
 - We used a list for the words in each story